Coach not crutch: Evidence that AI can improve writing skill despite reducing effort: Additional methods

 Table \ref{tab:prompts} shows the prompts used to have GPT-4o and Claude rate the rewritten cover letters on the five principles.
 Our pre-registered main outcome is the unweighted mean of these five principles.

 We used a randomly selected sample of 100 cover letters from Study 2 to validate the AI ratings.
 Two trained raters independently rated each of the 5 principles.
 The inter-rater correlation was \textit{r} = .74, \textit{p} < .001.
 The human raters correlated with the AI-generated ratings satisfactorily (\textit{r} = .70, \textit{p} < .001).
+The correlation indicating AI-human agreement was not smaller than the interrater agreement correlation (difference in \textit{r}s = .04, \textit{p} = .56), suggesting that AI ratings achieved similar levels of consistency as human raters.
 See Figure \ref{fig:ai_valid}.

 Claude and GPT-4o ratings were positively correlated, with pretest ratings being less so.
 In Study 2, the correlations were .38, .78, .65, and .67 for pretest, practice, test, and follow-up, respectively.
 All \textit{p}-values were below .001.